For Parents and Families

 Q: What will my student have to do to join a fraternity/sorority?

-A: First, they will have to enroll in the recruitment process.
+A: First, they will have to enroll in the recruitment process (for the Interfraternity Council or Panhellenic Association) or attend informational meetings and events (for National Pan-Hellenic Council).
 The fraternity and sorority processes are different, but they base themselves around being introduced to current members and deciding which organization in which they feel that they "fit."
-Afterward they will go through a further "New Member" process within their chosen fraternity/sorority.
+Afterward they will go through a further "New Member" education process within their chosen fraternity/sorority.

 Q: Does it cost money to join a fraternity/sorority?